KalKolev/calories_calculator/README.md

 # calories_calculator

- A calorie calculator that includes a BMI calculator
+A calorie calculator that includes a BMI calculator, BMR calculation and required calories per day.

 Install psycopg2 for database connection.